codeigniter4/CodeIgniter4/user_guide_src/source/concepts/mvc.rst

 At their most basic, controllers and models are simply classes that have a specific job.
 They are not the only class types that you can use, obviously, but they make up the core of how this framework is designed to be used.
-They even have designated directories in the **/app** directory for their storage, though you're free to store them wherever you desire, as long as they are properly namespaced.
+They even have designated directories in the **app** directory for their storage, though you're free to store them wherever you desire, as long as they are properly namespaced.
 We will discuss that in more detail below.

 Let's take a closer look at each of these three main components.